 30 Seconds for Hope:

 Has someone mistreated you?
 What now?
 Should you retaliate, hibernate, or maybe pursue?
 Whether intentional or clueless, disregard often feels horrible, so I searched for a path through that pain.
 Now I want to share a path I discovered that moved me toward respect, boundaries, empathy, and forgiveness—steps that benefited me as well as others.
-After learning more about forgiveness (often a process over time), I decided to develop a worksheet (below) that for the past twelve years has helped me whenever I’m wrestling with the costs and benefits of forgiveness.
+After learning more about forgiveness (often a process over time), I decided to develop a worksheet (attached at end of article) that for the past twelve years has helped me whenever I’m wrestling with the costs and benefits of forgiveness.
 Take steps forward.
 Some hope for you.

 And now the full story:

-Chef’s salad and fresh rolls made a yummy lunch while I relaxed in the campus cafeteria with my favorite hobby—reading.
+Chef’s salad and fresh rolls made a yummy lunch while I relaxed at the campus cafeteria, engrossed in my favorite hobby—reading.
 Because I desired to go beyond university wisdom and gain life wisdom, I picked up my Bible and leafed through Proverbs, the proverbial book of wisdom.
 My eyes traveled quickly down the page, as usual, but they stopped abruptly when I saw…

 May she who gave you birth be happy?

-At that time, my mother (now deceased) usually was not a happy woman, and her unhappiness had often spilled onto me in words that cut.
+At that time, my mother (now deceased) was not usually a happy woman, and her unhappiness often spilled onto me in words that cut.
 Now I was reading that I could give my mother joy.
 Really?
 Just by growing in wisdom?
 What did that even mean?
-I didn’t know, but I was pretty sure wisdom might involve me forgiving her for some pretty hard stuff.
+I didn’t know, but I was pretty sure wisdom might involve forgiveness for some pretty hard stuff.

 Is that true for you, too?
 I’ve heard that most people have things to forgive their parents for.
 Beyond parents, everyone has someone to forgive.
 Forgiveness is a big deal for all of us, but so incredibly hard.